notacouch/notacouch.com/blog/poly.edu-2004-semantic-markup-4th-gen-browsers.md

   <figcaption>Inspecting <a href="https://web.archive.org/web/20040519161813/http://www.poly.edu/">poly.edu (2004)</a>, the comments reveal frontend challenges.
 Note accessible links like &ldquo;Skip Navigation&rdquo; and &ldquo;related links&rdquo; cover when neither JavaScript nor stylesheets are available.</figcaption>
 </figure>

 Though I was allowed to work on the homepage, I was _not_ allowed to make any changes to its design.
-The look had to remain exactly the same, pixel perfect.
+The look and behavior had to remain exactly the same, pixel perfect.
 As intimated by the screenshot above, it was not as easy as simply throwing links in unordered list items.
 Netscape 4 applied list item styles to its bullets, using CSS to position an anchor would kill its functionality.
 As for Windows IE4, you _couldn&rsquo;t_ position anchor tags.
 So each anchor had to be wrapped in a `<div>`.
 The fun didn&rsquo;t stop there.
-There were more browsers to cater to.

 <hr class="grid__row-reset" />